succeun/sysdiagram/docs/guides/node.md

 # Nodes

-Node is a second object representing a node or system component.
+Node is a object representing a node or system component.

 ## Basic